QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 QSC_EXPORT_API size_t qsc_encoding_ber_encode_length (size_t length, uint8_t *buffer, size_t buflen)

-Encodes a length value into BER format.
+Encode a length value to BER form.

 QSC_EXPORT_API size_t qsc_encoding_ber_encode_tag (uint8_t tagclass, bool construct, uint32_t tagnum, uint8_t *buffer, size_t buflen)

-Encodes an ASN.1 tag into BER format.
+Encode an ASN.1 tag to BER form.

-QSC_EXPORT_API void encoding_ber_free_element (qsc_encoding_ber_element *element)
+QSC_EXPORT_API void qsc_encoding_ber_free_element (qsc_encoding_ber_element *element)

 QSC_EXPORT_API qsc_encoding_ber_elementqsc_encoding_der_decode_element (const uint8_t *buffer, size_t buflen, size_t *consumed)